Categories

 Example: Sephora uses beacons to push personalized offers to app users when they enter the store, which can sync with in-store screens for a more immersive experience.

-IoT digital signage
+interactive digital signage

 Gamified Offers